Virgilio Tosi: Later career

-From 1976 Tosi has taught at the Centro Sperimentale di Cinematografia and held seminars and conferences in many universities and film schools in Italy and abroad (United Kingdom, France, Mexico and other European and Latin-American countries).
-Since 1988 he has also taught at the Documentary School “Zelig” in Bolzano.
-His main teaching subjects are “History and Critic of Documentary Film” and “Scientific Documentary Techniques”.
+From 1976 Tosi taught at the Centro Sperimentale di Cinematografia and held seminars and conferences in many universities and film schools in Italy and abroad (United Kingdom, France, Mexico and other European and Latin-American countries).
+Since 1988 he also taught at the Documentary School “Zelig” in Bolzano.
+His main teaching subjects were “History and Critic of Documentary Film” and “Scientific Documentary Techniques”.